Growth of bilinear maps III: Decidability: Undecidability of checking in the positive setting

-As we can reduce the problem checking $\rho\le 1$ for the joint spectral radius $\rho$ to the problem checking $\lambda\le 1$ for the growth of bilinear maps in the nonnegative setting, one may wonder if there is a similar reduction for the positive setting, where all the entries of $s$ have to be positive.
-In this section, we give such a reduction under the assumption that the following conjecture holds. \begin{conjecture} It is undecidable to check $\rho\le 1$ for the joint spectral radius $\rho$ of a pair of \emph{positive} matrices. \end{conjecture}
+As we can reduce the problem of checking $\rho\le 1$ for the joint spectral radius $\rho$ to the problem of checking $\lambda\le 1$ for the growth of bilinear maps in the nonnegative setting, one may wonder if there is a similar reduction for the positive setting, where all the entries of $s$ have to be positive.
+In this section, we give such a reduction, which implies the undecidability of checking $\lambda\le 1$ in the positive setting, by the undecidability of the following problem. \begin{theorem}[Rote 2024] It is undecidable to check $\rho(\{A,B\})\le 1$ for the joint spectral radius $\rho$ of a pair of \emph{positive} matrices $A,B$. \end{theorem} The undecidability follows from \cite[Theorem~$4$]{rote2024probabilistic}, which is a variant of the problem Probabilistic Finite Automaton Emptiness.
+Discussions on the reduction can be found in \cite[Section $3.2$]{rote2024probabilistic}.

-Provided the conjecture holds, we have a reduction that is almost the same as the one in Section \ref{sec:reduction} but with a slightly more complicated argument.
-For a pair of \emph{positive} matrices $A,B$, we reuse the notations there and keep the operator $*$, but set the starting vector $s$ by
+The reduction from the problem in Theorem~\ref{thm:undecidable-jsr-positive} to the problem of bilinear systems is almost the same as the one in Section~\ref{sec:reduction} but with some ideas of the reduction in Section~\ref{sec:mortality} and a more complicated argument.

-where the value $\epsilon>0$ is small enough and $X,Y$ are two matrices that will be given later.
-(The notation $\epsilon$ may denote a number or a vector, depending on the context.)

-By the description of the operator $*$, one needs to take care of the range $R_C$ only.
-Let us analyze some beginning value.
-At first,